-Many people assume that home education is extremely time consuming for the parents.
-In a way this is true, because education happens all day long: our children might ask questions as they wake up, or as we are saying goodnight.
+Is home education time consuming for the parents?
+Yes, in one sense.
+Education happens all day long, after all.
+Our children might ask questions as they wake up, or as we are saying goodnight.
 We may spend time researching in libraries, or visiting historic sites miles away to encourage our children’s interest in various topics.
 But then these things happen (or should do) during weekends and holidays even when children go to school.

-But is general home education time consuming or not?
-When families decide to use some kind of curriculum, or follow books roughly equivalent to those used in schools, how long does it take to cover approximately the same material as is learned in school?
-Some officials (unaware of the law) have been known to suggest that five hours every day should be spent on ‘schoolwork’.
-Yet for children, learning at their own pace, this is an excessive amount and leaves little time for self-directed learning.
+But is day-to-day home education time consuming or not?
+When families decide to use a curriculum, or follow books roughly equivalent to those used in schools, how long does it take?
+Is it possible to cover approximately the same material as children learn in school?
+Some officials (unaware of the law) have been known to suggest that children should spend five hours every day on ‘schoolwork’.
+Yet for children, learning at their own pace, this is an excessive amount.
+It leaves little time for self-directed learning.

 No requirements or restrictions for British home education

-In the USA, some States do require certain subjects to be covered, and even a set number of days to be used in ‘education’.
+In the USA, some States require parents to cover certain subjects with their children.
+Some even have a set number of days when children must be officially ‘learning’.
 But in the UK there are no requirements and no restrictions.

-Even when I was still thinking of ‘school at home’, before we started home educating, my sons worked out that at primary school (age 5-11) there is a maximum of three hours academic ‘work’ done in any school day.
-They spent six and a half hours at school each day, of which two hours were for lunchtime and recesses, including lining up, hanging up coats and so on before and after each.
-Half an hour was spent in Assembly each morning; also, on average, an hour per day was spent on either PE or art or music, all of which they do in afternoons with outside instructors since starting home education.
+Before we started home educating, I was still thinking of ‘school at home’.
+My sons worked out that at primary school (age 5-11) there is a maximum of three hours academic ‘work’ done in any school day.
+Yes, they spent six and a half hours at school each day.
+But two hours of that were for lunchtime and recesses.
+That includes lining up, hanging up coats and so on before and after each break.
+Then half an hour was spent in Assembly each morning.
+Also, on average, an hour per day was spent on either PE or art or music.
+While important, we knew they would happen in afternoons with outside instructors rather than as part of our structured home education.

 ‘Learning’ time in schools

-Then we realised that in the three hours remaining each school day, a ‘lesson’ tends to have 5-10 minutes where the class move to the right desks, find their pencils, put away their other books, and give out exercise books or paper.
-Then perhaps five minutes of discussion about the topic on hand, where the teacher reminds the pupils of what they did the previous week, and asks a few questions, perhaps brainstorming into the current lesson (but only a few children tend to participate in such sessions).
+Then we realised that even in the three hours remaining each school day, not all of it is ‘learning’ time.
+A lesson tends to have 5-10 minutes where the class move to the right desks, and find their pencils.
+They have to put away books from the previous lesson, and someone has to give out exercise books or paper.
+Then perhaps the class has five minutes of discussion about the topic on hand.
+The teacher reminds the pupils of what they did the previous week, and asks a few questions.
+Perhaps they brainstorm the topic or segue into the current lesson.

-There is maybe 5-10 minutes of direct ‘teaching’, with examples, and more questions to encourage the class to think for themselves.
-Then five minutes explaining the ‘work’ to be done – from a book, or a worksheet, or perhaps some creative writing – and five minutes while the class draw margins, write the date, and ensure they’ve spelled the title correctly.
-Finally there is maybe 10-15 minutes while the class try to do the ‘work’ and the teacher moves around correcting and discussing and helping.
+The teacher then usually does maybe 5-10 minutes of direct instructing.
+She probably gives examples, and asks more questions to encourage the class to think for themselves.
+Then she spends another five minutes explaining the ‘work’ which the children must do.
+This might be from a book, or a worksheet, or perhaps it involves some creative writing.
+Then for the next few minutes the class draw margins, write the date, and ensure they have spelled the title correctly.
+Finally there is maybe 10-15 minutes while the class try to do the ‘work’.
+During this time, the teacher moves around correcting and discussing and helping.

-For a child at the right level at the right time, this can be a good learning experience, but for some it’s frustratingly slow and boring.
+For a child at the right level at the right time, this can be a good learning experience.
+But for some children it is frustratingly slow and boring.
 For yet others, it’s confusing and complicated.
-Anyway, there’s no more than about 20 minutes real ‘learning’ in any hour… which gets the entire thing down to about an hour per day actual learning, assuming ideal conditions, a receptive child, and a good inspiring teacher.
+Even at its best, there is no more than about 20 minutes real ‘learning’ in any hour at school.
+So, my sons pointed out, there is no more than an hour per day actual learning.
+That assumes ideal conditions, a receptive child, and a good inspiring teacher.

-At secondary level (11-16) it’s somewhat more, as children work better on their own and are grouped so there’s less disparity of ability within a class, but there still is rarely more than three hours per day of academics even at that level, probably less.
+At secondary level (11-16) the education time is somewhat longer.
+Older children work better on their own and are grouped so there is less disparity of ability within a class.
+But there still is rarely more than three hours per day of academics even at that level, probably less.